 The program is a 2 year (5 semesters) program that combines both classroom and clinical field experiences in preparation for the student to enter this profession as an entry level skilled PTA.
 The student will graduate with an Associate of Science Degree and be eligible to sit for the national licensure exam once notification of accreditation of the PTA program is received.
-A student considering entering the field of PTA should have a demonstrated aptitude for the sciences, interact well with others, have an interest in working with physically challenged, ill or injured people, and enjoy a physically active job.
+A student considering entering the field of PTA should have a demonstrated aptitude for the sciences, interact well with others, have an interest in working with physically challenged, ill or i